 History Provides a Glimpse Into Your Future

-> A student is more likely to leave Spelman College as a history graduate than enter as a history major.
-Kathleen Phillips-Lewis associate professor and chair of the Spelman department of history is OK with that premise.
+A student is more likely to leave Spelman College as a history graduate than enter as a history major.
+Kathleen Phillips-Lewis associate professor and former chair of the Spelman department of history is OK with that premise.
 “For us, we start with a few, and we add majors as they go through their undergrad years,” she said.

-> Students often come into the College unaware of the range of opportunities available following undergraduate study of history.
+Students often come into the College unaware of the range of opportunities available following undergraduate study of history.

 “You can do anything with a history degree.
 History teaches some of the basic skills like how to do research and verify sources; how to document; how to read quickly and extract the central core of information; how to write and construct an argument,” Phillips-Lewis said.
 In addition, it helps a student understand the dynamics of the world in which she lives, the role of the past in constructing the present and the future.